 2. 1956 Chevy Bel Air – Fastback (Biscayne)

 The Bel Air was a care package that the Chevrolet division of General Motors produced for the 1956 to 1958 model years.
-This coupe came equipped with the option of either a 150 horsepower or 200 horsepower V8 engine.
+This coupe came equipped with the option of either a 150 horsepower or a 200 horsepower V8 engine.
 In 1957, this model was given an all-new nose, and it received hubcaps that featured a chrome center and white center circle.
 In total, there were only 2,977 cars produced, and of those, only 963 were fastback models.
 The remaining ones were wagon models.

 Being one of the most expensive muscle cars ever built in America, you can see why it’s highly coveted.
 The average value of this car is $190k, which makes it one of the rarest muscle cars ever made.